AliceO2Group/QualityControl/README.md

 qcRunReadout
 ```

-This workflow is a bit different from the basic one.
-The _Readout_ is not a device and thus we have to have a _proxy_ to get data from it.
-This is the extra box going to the dispatcher, which then injects data to the task.
 The data sampling is configured to sample 1% of the data as the readout should run by default at full speed.

 __Configuration file__

 The configuration file is in `$QUALITY_CONTROL/readout.json`.

-* TODO : what does it run ? which exe ? how to configure ?
+It is installed in `$QUALITY_CONTROL/etc`.
+Each time you rebuild the code, `$QUALITY_CONTROL/etc/readout.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/readout.json`).

 Review :